OutSystems/docs-bestpractices/src/architecture/architecture/04-soa-architectures.md

 ## Implementing your Service-Oriented Architecture

-On the example depicted below, you can see 3 levels composing the services:
+In the example depicted below, you can see 3 levels composing the services:

 * The **External API**